Overview: Our Products for MEMS Development

 New, Hybrid Design Methodology

 Coventor offers complementary products for MEMS design: MEMS+® and CoventorWare®.
 These software tools are ideal for MEMS devices that employ mechanical, electrostatic, piezo-electric, piezo-resistive, or thermal effects for sensing or actuation.
 Together, MEMS+ and CoventorWare provide a design platform that enables MEMS designers to simulate critical end-product performance specs such as sensitivity, linearity, frequency response, signal-to-noise ratio, temperature stability or actuation time.
-The figure below shows the uses of each product during the different phases of a typical MEMS development program.
+Both products are useful in all phases of a typical MEMS development program.

 Many customers purchase both products due to their complementary nature: